 If you’re curious about how our dedicated business law attorneys in Denver can make a measurable improvement to your business, we invite you to speak directly to one of our lawyers about your specific needs.
 In the meantime, we hope this breakdown of our basic business law services can help you learn a little more about what to expect when you hire us.
 Our roster of business law services includes, but is not limited to:

 We protect small businesses during issues such as disputes, employment lawsuits and business dissolution.
 We provide both pretrial and trial representation to small business owners.

-These forms of alternative dispute resolution can be critical for a business owner, as they can save you a great deal of time, money, and press that could be harmful to your company’s reputation.
+These forms of alternative dispute resolution can be critical for a business owner, as they can save you a great deal of time, money, and press/news/publication coverage that could be harmful to your company’s reputation.
 Our lawyers can represent you during mediation or arbitration or act as an objective mediator, depending on your needs.

 One of our specialties is liquor licensing in Colorado.
 We understand exactly how to handle the complicated process of getting your liquor license in Colorado as a restaurant, bar, tavern, hotel, retail store, movie theater or another type of business.
 We can also protect your rights if you’re facing an accusation of a liquor licensing violation.

 Understanding your tax obligations as a business owner is essential to the future of your company.
 It is important to get it right from the very beginning to avoid tax penalties, liens, garnishments and collections that could ruin everything you have built.
 Our lawyers can help you resolve your business tax issues and partner with your CPA and other tax experts to get it right the first time

 If you are planning on purchasing, renting, leasing or buying commercial property or equipment for your business, our lawyers can make the process easier.
 We can assist you with commercial lease agreements, contracts, purchase agreements, real estate disputes, and more.